BetyStr/bp/README.md

 ## Sixth iteration
-This iteration serves to practice equality and basic collections.
+This iteration aims at getting you acquainted with equality and basic collections.

 1. Modify class `Piece` so that two pieces are considered the same if they have the same `id`.
 2. Use the [Memento](https://refactoring.guru/design-patterns/memento) design pattern to add functionality